-- Registered health care professional or allied health professional supporting bariatric surgical patients, bariatric medical patients, or persons with obesity including general practitioners, nurses, dieticians, social workers, occupational therapists, physiotherapists, pharmacists etc. Proof of registration or licence may be requested.
+- Registered health care professionals or allied health professionals supporting bariatric surgical patients, bariatric medical patients, or persons with obesity including general practitioners, nurses, dieticians, social workers, occupational therapists, physiotherapists, pharmacists etc. Proof of registration or license may be requested.

-The Certified Bariatric Educator program offered by the CON assesses and credentials allied healthcare professionals in Canada as having achieved specialized knowledge in the principles of obesity management competency and in obesity management and bariatric care.
-To find out more about the CBE program, please visit: http://www.obesitynetwork.ca/certification.
+The Certified Bariatric Educator program offered by the Obesity Canada assesses and credentials allied healthcare professionals in Canada as having achieved specialized knowledge in the principles of obesity management competency and in obesity management and bariatric care.
+To find out more about the CBE program, please visit the Obesity Canada site.

 Please contact us if you do not have your CBE standing but are interested in the program and can demonstrate equivalent knowledge and experience.